dsa-org/onboarding/docs/SalesProductManagerOnboarding.md

 - When the ticket moves into `NEEDS TESTING` a PM will test the changes on staging.statlink.io and move the ticket forward into `PENDING DEPLOYMENT` the the changes meet the expectations.

-- When the ticket moves into `PENDING DEPLOYMENT` we expect the changed to be pushed to production.
+- When the ticket moves into `PENDING DEPLOYMENT` we expect the changes to be pushed to production.
 When pushed to production, please move the ticket into `DONE`

 ## Sales and Product Meetings